Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 She said the Government needed to know about community transmission accurately and as soon as possible.

-Ardern said there were over 2000 tests today and the average over the last week was 1843 tests a day.
+There were over 2000 tests today and the average over the last week was 1843 a day.

 She wanted more consistency around daily test numbers.